-Modern beliefs in equal gender rights make the good old Rescue Romance trope somewhat difficult to play straight.
+Modern beliefs towards equality between the sexes make the good old Rescue Romance trope somewhat difficult to play straight.
 However, there's a question in the air... what if "that male" is either hired or honor-bound to protect "that female"?
-That wouldn't be chauvinist at all — not only is the guy getting rewarded or paid (whether in money, benefits, rank raises, etc.) by his bosses or upperclassmen for taking care of the girl's safety, with his reputation as a whole depending heavily on how well he guards and shields her, but it fulfills residual Knight in Shining Armor imagery without causing eyebrow raising among the fandom.
+That wouldn't be chauvinist at all — not only is the guy getting rewarded or paid (whether in money, benefits, rank raises, fame/reputation, etc.) by his bosses or upperclassmen for taking care of the girl's safety, but it fulfills residual Knight in Shining Armor imagery without causing eyebrow-raising among the fandom.

-If said bodyguard is a female who takes care of a male, she can keep her romantic feelings for her ward and get to show off her Action Girl skills constantly, which greatly decreases the chances of her being a victim of Chickification.
-Finally, this provides a good way to get a Chaste or Celibate Hero, who normally wouldn't be interested in the opposite (or the same) sex into a position where their romantic feelings can be more easily played upon.
+If the bodyguard is a female who takes care of a male, she can keep her romantic feelings for her ward and show off her Action Girl skills constantly, which greatly decreases the chances of her being a victim of Chickification.
+Finally, this provides a good way to get a Chaste or Celibate Hero, who normally wouldn't be interested in the opposite (or the same) sex, into a position where their romantic feelings can be more easily played upon.

 Sweet deal... or is it?
-Because this often conflicts with the protector's sense of professionalism, especially if they're a Battle Butler or a Ninja Maid.
-And let's not even talk of what happens if bodyguard and the liege's relationship goes bad, if the conflicts get the protector distracted, or if plans and orders coming from the bosses change...
+This often conflicts with the protector's sense of professionalism, especially if they're a Battle Butler or a Ninja Maid.
+What happens if the bodyguard and the liege's relationship goes bad?
+What if the conflicts distract the protector or if plans and orders coming from the bosses change...?note

 A Bodyguard Crush is extremely common in Lady and Knight dynamics.

-Variants include the protected having his/her crush for the bodyguard first, and the bodyguard being picked for the job because one of them has a crush.
-If the bodyguard seeks to protect a person because he/she has a crush on them, but Cannot Spit It Out, it's a Declaration of Protection.
+One common way to Invert the trope is for the crush to predate the role as bodyguard.
+If the bodyguard seeks to protect a person because they has a crush on them, it's likely a Declaration of Protection.

 A subtrope of Unequal Pairing.